RollerskiSeries/RollerskiSeries.github.io/rules.md

 - The British Series winner for each category will be the competitor that obtains the most points in that category.
 - In the event of a tie, the competitor with most victories in the races which count for their overall Series position shall win.
 If there is still a tie, the competitor with most second places shall win, and so on until a winner is decided, unless this does not lead to a winner.
 - If competitors have an equal number of points and places, the competitor with better placing in their counting races over the other competitor or competitors shall win.

+## Modifications for the Scottish Rollerski Series

+The Scottish Rollerski Series from 2024 will use the same rules as above except for the following modifications to account for the fewer number of races in the series:

+- If four five or fewer races are run, the competitor’s best three results will count towards the Series.
+- If 6 races are run, the competitor’s best 4 results will count towards the Series.
+- If 7 or more races are run, the competitor’s best 5 results will count towards the Series.
+- At least one race of the races counting towards the Series must be at a venue other than the athlete’s home club.